 The Roman historians Tacitus, Seutonius and Cassius Dio indicate that Tiberius began consulting Thrasyllus during the former’s self-imposed exile on the island of Rhodes, which took place between 6 BCE and 2 CE.
 Based on this we know that Thrasyllus was already established as a practicing astrologer by the late 1st century BCE, and he began his role as astrologer to the future Emperor at least by the year 2 CE, when Tiberius left Rhodes.

 The Roman historian Cassius Dio informs us that the Emperor Tiberius died the following spring after the death of Thrasyllus (Dio, Roman History, 58: 27).
-Since we know from other sources that Tiberius died in the year 37, this puts Thrasyllus’ death in the year 36 CE.
+Since we know from other sources that Tiberius died in the year 37, this puts Thrasyllus’ death as having taken place in the year 36 CE.

 Full Name and Place of Origin